Keyboard shortcuts

 When considering complex concepts like friendship, we often struggle to place them definitively.
 Is friendship more internal or external?
 More objective or subjective?

-Infinite precision is infinitely expensive: if we convert this uncertainty into confidence levels, we’ll have usable answers from partial certainties.
+Infinite precision is infinitely expensive.
+By converting this uncertainty into confidence levels, we’ll get usable answers from partial certainties on the cheap.

 Degrees, Not Boxes